Getting around Madrid is not always easy.

 However, if your visit focuses on the attractions of the city center, subway, bus, and walking should be your usual options for getting around Madrid.

-As many locals leave outside the city center, every morning they use the train to go to work and to get back home in the afternoon.
+As many locals live outside the city center, every morning they use the train to go to work and to get back home in the afternoon.

 Trains start running in Madrid every day between 5 am and 6 am and stop at around midnight.
 They normally run every 10 to 30 minutes, depending on the line and day of the week.